 Three Night Trip

-A three-night backpacking trip is a great way to explore the different lakes in the Alpine Lake Wilderness off of the main trail.
-This is the perfect way to shorten the distance between campsites but increase the amount of different lakes you see along the way.
+A three-night backpacking trip is a great way to explore the different lakes in the Alpine Lake Wilderness off the main trail.
+This is the perfect way to shorten the distance between campsites but increase the number of different lakes you see along the way.

 First Night: Trout Lake (this is perfect if you’re starting later in the day) or Lake Malachite